bhoamikhona/react/Section 05/README.md

 - Throughout this course you will learn which of these options is the best simply by practicing and using them in different situations over and over again.

 ### Extracting JSX Into A New Component

+### Destructuring Props

+- All components receive the `props` object, even if we don't pass them.
+It will simply be an empty object.

 ## Author